btwite/yagajs/README.md

 ## TESTING

-Repository includes the script `testbed.js` which contains a list of selectable functions for testing the features of the scopes library.
-Note that it references the module `./scopes`.
-This should be modified to `prop-scopes` for an npm installation.
+Repository includes the script `testbed.js` which contains a list of selectable functions for testing the features of the yagajs libraries.

 A formal testing environment is yet to be setup.